dumpsterfireproject/test-comparisons/README.md

 Submissions of other examples are welcome.
 They should be standardized around the grocer.io feature in the cycle folder to provide a valid comparison.

 Note that I've set up circle-ci to run the examples and tests in this repository.
+You can view the console output from these runs in [CircleCI](https://app.circleci.com/pipelines/github/dumpsterfireproject/test-comparisons).
 Examples that are run currently include:
 - selenium-cucumber

 [![CircleCI](https://circleci.com/gh/dumpsterfireproject/test-comparisons.svg?style=svg)](https://circleci.com/gh/dumpsterfireproject/test-comparisons)